Billkyriaf/computer_architecture_1/README.md

 * ### Conclusion

-  So we understand that the difference in memory technology moderately affects the operation of the processor.The TimingSimpleCPU uses timing memory accesses.
-But here due to the faster and larger GBps transfer rate of the RAM memory used was better in comparison to the MInorCPU and all the disadvantages created before are negated.
-But the MinorCPU uses InOrder technology for which it uses a fixed pipeline but with configurable data structures and execution behavior but due to the fixed pipeline the higher the speed of transfers to and from it after the "upper limit" of the pipeline it stops progressing and thus becomes worse than TimingSimpleCPU.
+  So we understand that the difference in memory technology moderately affects the operation of the processor.TimingSimpleCPU uses timed memory accesses.
+But here due to the faster and higher GBps transfer rate of RAM used was better compared to MinorCPU and all the disadvantages created earlier are negated.
+But MinorCPU uses InOrder technology for which it uses a fixed pipeline but with configurable data structures and execution behavior but due to the fixed pipeline the higher the speed of transfers to and from it after the "upper limit" of the pipeline it stops progressing and thus becomes worse than TimingSimpleCPU.
+The conclusion is that MinorCPU is faster than TimingSimpleCPU this is seen in the difference in both 'tick' after the memory technology change.
 <br/>

 # 8. Sources